- Home -

 Bavarian start-ups as drivers of innovation: the advantages of collaboration for established companies

 Cross-industry collaborations are given a high priority in Bavaria.
 They sustainably strengthen the business location and create synergy effects with added value for everyone involved.
-It is not without reason that the is one of the best in Germany.
+It is not without reason that the start-up scene in Munich is one of the best in Germany.

 Growing together in Bavaria